Prescription Drug Affordability Act

 Summary: The Prescription Drug Affordability Act establishes a Prescription Drug Affordability Board to review and establish fair and affordable drug costs.
 (Note that state agencies already review and approve costs for such things as health insurance and the rates hospitals can charge for services.)

-Based on Maryland law which created a Prescription Drug Affordability Board (PDAB).
+This is a 2023 update based on Maryland law which created a Prescription Drug Affordability Board (PDAB).
 You can find out what the Maryland PDAB has been doing so far at pdab.maryland.gov.

 SECTION 1.
 SHORT TITLE